BenLangmead/bowtie/MANUAL.markdown

 </td><td>

 Comma-separated list of files containing a mix of unpaired and paired-end reads in Tab-delimited format.
 Tab-delimited format is a 1-read-per-line format where unpaired reads consist of a read name, sequence and quality string each separated by tabs.
-A paired-end read consists of a read name, sequnce of the #1 mate, quality values of the #1 mate, sequence of the #2 mate, and quality values of the #2 mate separated by tabs.
+A paired-end read consists of a read name, sequnce of the #1 mate, quality values of the
+#1 mate, sequence of the #2 mate, and quality values of the #2 mate
+separated by tabs.
 Quality values can be expressed using any of the scales supported in FASTQ files.
 Reads may be a mix of different lengths and paired-end and unpaired reads may be intermingled in the same file.
-If
-   `-` is specified, `bowtie` will read the Tab- delimited reads from the "standard in" filehandle.
+If `-` is specified, `bowtie` will read the Tab-delimited reads from the "standard in" filehandle.

 </td></tr><tr><td>